-The Group manufactures a significant proportion of the products that it sells.
+The Group manufactures 64% of the products that it sells.
 Appropriate levels of inventory, along with duplication of key processes, tooling and component supplies have been established in order to minimise the risks involved by possible disruption to production facilities.
 In addition the Group has established procedures to minimise the risks of fire and other major disruption.